MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

    ![Microphone setting](images/AzureLabs-Lab1-01.png)

 > [!WARNING]
-> Be aware that if you are developing for an immmersive headset for this lab, you may experience audio output device issues.
+> Be aware that if you are developing for an immersive headset for this lab, you may experience audio output device issues.
 This is due to an issue with Unity, which is fixed in later versions of Unity (Unity 2018.2).
 The issue prevents Unity from changing the default audio output device at run time.
 As a work around, ensure you have completed the above steps, and close and re-open the Editor, when this issue presents itself.

 ## Chapter 1 – The Azure Portal

-To use the Azure Translator API, you will need to configure an instance of the service to be made available to your application.
+To use the Azure Translator API, you will need to configure an instance of the Service to be made available to your application.

 1. Log in to the  [Azure Portal](https://portal.azure.com).

     > [!NOTE]